This article has been updated on 03/23/2022 for greater accuracy and up-to-date information.

-Choosing between All on 4 and All On 6
+Choosing Between All On 4 and All On 6

-Your dentist will take photos, x-rays, and impressions to determine the best placement solution.
-Among other factors, the dentist will measure bone density and quality, as well as the shape and protrusion of your sinus cavity to ensure the titanium rods will fit properly.
+Your dentist will examine how much supporting bone structure remains, and review the health of your gums and your remaining teeth.
+They will also measure bone density and its quality, as well as the shape and protrusion of your sinus cavity to ensure the titanium rods will fit properly.

-Multiple implants typically take about two to three hours to be completed under general anesthesia.
+Multiple implants typically take about two to three hours to be installed under general anesthesia.
 Temporary dentures or bridges are usually fitted on the day of surgery.
 Your permanent dentures are ordered and installed about three months after when your mouth has fully healed.